top of page

 If you have a kitten or litter of kittens that are still dependent upon their mother, don’t panic!
 Put them back where you found them, and keep an eye on them for the next hour or two.
 Mother cats often leave their litters to go in search of food.
 Depending upon the age of the kittens, mothers can be gone for an hour or two on and off throughout the day, and longer as the kittens become more mobile.
 Kittens stand their best chance in life being raised by their mothers.
 If the mother doesn’t come back in that time frame, or the litter appears extremely ill, please contact us by phone to set up an appointment for us to assess the kitten's needs.

-If you have a wildlife concern, please contact Nature’s Nursery.
+If you have a wildlife concern, please contact Nature’s Nursery or The Ohio Department of Natural Resources.

 Stray Dogs

 The Wood County Humane Society cannot take stray dogs; it is against the law.
-Contact the Wood County Dog Warden at 419-354-9242.
-If you live within Perrysburg or Bowling Green city limits and have concerns about a stray dog, you will need to contact your Animal Control Officer for further instruction.
+Contact the Wood County Dog Shelter at 419-354-9242